sailtovictory/heala/notebooks/readme.md

 ## Overview

-####What if healthcare companies can help their customers by providing them access to summarized visit notes, prescriptions, alerts, doctor information.
-All this exists today.
-What is new?
+What if healthcare companies can help their customers by providing them access to summarized visit notes, prescriptions, alerts, doctor information.
+All this exists today then what is new?

+An app that listens to the questions of the healthcare customers and answers them based on the encounters, medications and provider information.

-####ENGLISH IS THE NEW CODING LANGUAGE - Take advantage and create conversational methods to answer simple questions.
+ENGLISH IS THE NEW CODING LANGUAGE - Take advantage and create conversational methods to answer simple questions.
 Keep the customers aware of the prescription they need to take.
 Alert them on their appointments.
-Answer their questions related to their vistist.
+Answer their questions related to their visits

 What is my current prescription?